Protohedgehog/Open-Scholarship-Strategy/Foundations for Open Scholarship Strategy Development.md

 Regarding Open Access, there is little consensus on the best way forward for this at a multitude of scales (geographic, institutional, individual).
 The result of such ongoing tensions is, perhaps not surprisingly, the lack of well-defined strategic priorities for Open Scholarship.
 Conflicts between different stakeholder groups can often be distinguished based on competing interests, which filter through at multiple levels in communication, policy, and practices.
 The result of this is that the relationship network of stakeholders engaged in scholarly communication, and in particular developments in Open Scholarship, is particularly complex.
 Some of the most highly debated points include:

-## 4.3 Extent of Open Scholarship adoption to consider the movement ‘successful’
+## 4.3 Extent of Open Scholarship adoption to consider the movement successful

 There are varied opinions, and a lack of consensus, around what extent of Open Scholarship adoption is necessary to constitute success.